Hieukhongbietcode/LF-optimizer/README.md

 **Why does it stop working after browser updates?**
 Chrome and Edge reset the "Allow User Scripts" permission when they update.
 Turn it back on and restart the browser.
 Firefox does not have this problem.

+**Why is the LTV different from the portal's own LTV field?**
+This one is calculated against the appraised value, so it stays correct even when the portal's field is stale or empty.

 ---

 ## Notes for maintainers